A-Scode/Auctopus_project/README.md

-# Backend on DjangoRestFrameWrok 💯
+# Backend on DjangoRestFramewrok 💯
 Use following command to install required code
 > pip install -r requirements.txt